-Fortunately, innovation and community resilience have found a foothold during the time of this pandemic, and senior centers and their staff are diligently looking for new ways to help their residents.
 A lack of socialization and access to healthcare can be harmful for all aspects of seniors’ health, and providing virtual options is one of the most efficient ways to maintain their overall wellness.
 Directors and Activity Managers need quick, efficient solutions that will keep their residents safe from infection, as well as social isolation.

 What To Consider Before Starting Online Programming For Seniors

 While there are several online options activity directors can choose to implement, there are a few things to consider before starting your senior community with virtual programming.